SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/connect-to-sharepoint.md

     }
     ```

-    The method uses the **spHttpClient** helper class and issues a `get` request.
-It uses the **ISPLists** model and also applies a filter to not retrieve hidden lists.
+    The method uses the `spHttpClient` helper class and issues an HTTP **GET** request.
+It uses the `ISPLists` model and also applies a filter to not retrieve hidden lists.

 1. Save the file.
-1. Switch to the console window that is running `gulp serve` and check if there are any errors.
+1. Switch to the console window that is running **gulp serve** and check if there are any errors.
 If there are errors, gulp reports them in the console, and you need to fix them before proceeding.

 ## Add new styles